James-Pitt-dev/FitnessBuddy/README.md

 ### Summary
 The app has fitness tracking and workout planner paired with a personalized AI trainer.
 The AI trainer will provide personalized advice and recommendations to the users to support and assist them with their wellness goals based on their health data and interactions.
 The app gives users easy to follow workouts with the ability to adjust the difficulty level.
 The overall goal is to create a user friendly and accessible application for achieving health and fitness goals.
 Target user group is anyone who is a fitness enthusiast or wants to be one.

+- ● First Aim: Providing a user friendly and accessible application for achieving health and fitness goals.
+- ● Second Aim: Integrating AI to bring affordable personal training and health advice.
+- ● Third Aim: Creating a framework for effective prompting and persisting context in general purpose LLM’s

 Application user would be able to:
 - • Create an account.
 - • Enter their health data.